AlaskaAirlines/auro-avatar/README.md

 ### Testing

 Automated tests are required for every Auro component.
 See `.\test\auro-avatar.test.js` for the tests for this component.
 Run `npm test` to run the tests and check code coverage.
 Tests must pass and meet a certain coverage threshold to commit.
 See [the testing documentation](https://auro.alaskaair.com/support/tests) for more details.

-### Bundled assets

-Bundled assets are only generated in the remote and not merged back to this repo.
-To review and/or test a bundled asset locally, run `$ npm run bundler` to generate assets.

-### Demo deployment

-To deploy a demo version of the component for review, run `npm run build:demo` to create a `./build` directory that can be pushed to any static server.

-<small>Built from WC-Generator v3.6.2</small>